-MA 252: logarithmic, exponential, trig and inverse trig functions and infinite series, vectors, partial differentiation, multiple integrals.
-Prerequisite for MA 251: MA 140 a grade of C or better, or an ACT score of 28, or instructor's permission.
+MA 252: Logarithmic, exponential, trig and inverse trig functions and infinite series, vectors, partial differentiation, multiple integrals.
+Prerequisite: MA 251 a grade of C or better.
 Note: Students need to verify they have the prerequisites the first day of class.
-Prerequisite for MA 252: MA 251 a grade of C or better.
+Fee required.